vilcans/screenplain/README.markdown

 Developing
 ==========

-Screenplain is written for Python 2.5, which is no longer available in Ubuntu at least, but see
+As it should run under Google App Engine, Screenplain should be compatible with Python 2.5.
+Use that version for development to make sure it works.
+Python 2.5 is no longer available in Ubuntu at least, but see
 [this link](http://kovshenin.com/archives/installing-python-2-5-on-ubuntu-linux-10-10/)
 about how to install it.